madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should swap FA1.2 token to FA2 token;
    - ✅ should swap FA2 token to FA1.2 token;
    - ✅ should swap FA2 token to FA2 token;
-   - ✅ should fail if pair does not have a liquidity;
+   - ✅ should fail if pair does not have a liquidity.
-   - ❌ should calculate cumulative prices and update last block timestamp.

 6. `withdraw_profit`: